-Faux idempotency
+Faux idempotence

 Writing idempotent code is great.
 It should always result in the same final state, so it’s easy to test.
 And a failed run shouldn’t affect the next one, making it reliable and safe.
 But as you’ve noticed I used “should” in both places, because code which looks idempotent may not be.

-Update: Several Hacker News commenters corrected my use of “idempotency” in this article.
+Update: Several Hacker News commenters corrected my use of “idempotence” in this article.
 I’m sorry for using the word wrong.
 Please ignore the literal use of “idempotent”, and instead consider this a cautionary tale that

 - every operation in a script has to be idempotent for the script to be idempotent, and